tfarhan00/blockpeek-app/README.md

 ## Blockpeek

-v 0.1.2 is coming...

-Simple crypto looker by zenova
+A simple crypto looker by tfarhan

-Still in progress, dark mode and trade aren't available yet
+Entirely made on phone, with :
+- Acode
+- Termux

 Now live
 http://blockpeek.vercel.app/